 Linguistics aims to discover the science of languages, how they originate and evolved and further how our mind perceives them to communicate.
-For those who love learning new languages, this area of study is specifically of interest as it can help you learn the roots and history of any language thus unravelling the whole world of even the simplest of a language or dialect.
+For those who love learning new languages, this area of study is specifically of interest as it can help you learn the roots and history of any language thus unravelling the whole world of even the simplest of a language or dialects.
 Linguistics is a broad area of study and encompasses varied specializations for students to choose from.
 This blog brings you a detailed list of major branches of linguistics, their key features as well as how you can make a successful career in linguistics.

 |Phonology||Sounds in a speech in cognitive terms|